Jakob Ingebrigtsen: 2025: Indoor 1500 metres and mile world records, world indoor double

 At the 2025 European Athletics Indoor Championships in Apeldoorn, Ingebrigtsen won the 1500 metres and the 3000 metres races, completing the distance double for the third time (alongside 2021 and 2023).

 On 22 March, at the 2025 World Athletics Indoor Championships in Nanjing, China, Ingebrigtsen achieved his first world indoor title, winning the 3000 metres over Berihu Aregawi in a time of 7:46.09 to Aregawi's 7:46.25.
 The following day, Ingebrigtsen won the 1500 metres in a time of 3:38.79, becoming the second man after Haile Gebrselassie to win two gold medals at the same World Indoor Championships.
-Ingebrigtsen's performance also makes him the sixth male distance runner to win a gold medal at the Olympic Games, World Outdoor Championships, and World Indoor Championships.
+Ingebrigtsen's performance made him the sixth male distance runner to win a gold medal at the Olympic Games, World Outdoor Championships, and World Indoor Championships.

 In May, Ingebrigtsen announced that he had suffered a strained Achilles tendon, causing him to postpone an altitude training camp.
 The injury resulted in him not racing the 2025 Diamond League.
-Ingebrigtsen failed to advance from the first round of the men’s 1500 m at the 2025 World Championships in Tokyo, Japan.
+Ingebrigtsen failed to advance from the first round of the men's 1500 m at the 2025 World Championships in Tokyo, Japan.
 He finished tenth in the men's 5000 m final.